 5. Manage your condition carefully

 While there’s nothing you can do to change what’s happened, there are steps you can take to keep your condition from worsening.
-Talk to another doctor to get the care you need and follow their treatment recommendations to the letter.
+Talk to another doctor to get the care you need, and follow their treatment recommendations in the letter.

 Misdiagnosis